 The Diploma examination is organised by the Royal College of Physicians, and the examination fee is payable directly to the College.
 Students do not need to make contact with the Royal College before the course, as registration for the examination is carried out in the School.

-The examination, which runs over two days, consists of a multiple-choice question paper, short note questions, a projected material paper and a parasitology practical.
-Oral clinical examinations on the third day are only held for borderline cases, such as pass/distinction or medal position, etc.
+The examination, which runs over two days, consists of a multiple-choice question paper, short note public health questions, a clinical scenario paper and a parasitology practical.

 Who should apply for the course?

 The DTM&H course is open to doctors who hold a medical qualification from a recognised medical school in any country, and who are registered for medical practice in that country.
 Numbers are limited to a maximum of 70.
-Priority may be given to students from low and middle income countries.
+Priority may be given to students from low and middle income countries and to those with at least three years of post-qualification clinical experience.
 Applicants must have a good standard of written and spoken English and of English comprehension.
-The School may ask the applicant to provide evidence of a satisfactory standard of English.
+The School will require applicants to provide evidence of a satisfactory standard of English.
 The School has approved certain English tests.
+These requirements must be fulfilled before the end of August 2014 or the School will reallocate the place to the next candidate on the waiting list.

 How to apply